Julian Love throws first pitch at hometown Chicago White Sox game

 During his senior year at Nazareth, Love was named the Chicago Sun-Times Football Player of the Year after recording 86 tackles, 13 tackles for loss and three forced fumbles.
 The two-time East Suburban Catholic Conference MVP also rushed for 1,017 yards that season before going to play his college ball at Notre Dame.

-In honor of Opening Day, check out these photos of Giants throwing out first pitches.
+Check out these photos of the history of Giants throwing out first pitches.

 Mailbag: Potential of Big Blue's offense